Jiaaming/PixelProof/README.md

 ## Features

 - **Invisible Watermark**: Uses basic DCT/DWT-based algorithms to embed a hidden signature inside images.
-- **Blockchain Registration**: Automatically stores a SHA-256 hash of each watermarked image on the Polygon testnet.
+- **Blockchain Registration**: Automatically stores a SHA-256 hash of each watermarked image on the testnet.
 - **Simple API**: Built with FastAPI for easy file upload and retrieval of transaction info.
 - **Zero DB Overhead**: No database required; all essential data is stored in the blockchain event logs.